 Christian: First of all, things that are obvious: It’s an event for adults, so no one under 18.
 A no-go for me is taking your everyday life with you.
 Imagine you’re at a really great fetish event.
 Everyone is dressed up and extravagant… and then chatting about the latest lawnmowers and child-rearing.
 That doesn’t fit!
 You’re in a Wonderworld, that’s not the right place for everyday life.

-Another big no-go is not making an effort.
-I always admire how people immerse themselves in a role and let loose.
-That’s why we don’t like letting people in wearing, for example, a shirt and black pants.
-You’re not playing the game, and that detracts from the scene.
-Apart from that, people in evening wear usually end up feeling uncomfortable and not belonging.
-Somehow, they take on an observer position, don’t want to stand out.
+Another no-go is not making an effort.
+I always admire how people immerse themselves in a role and express themselves.
+That’s why we are reluctant to let in people who, for example, wear just a shirt and black pants.
+You’re not playing along, and that detracts from the atmosphere.
+Besides, those in evening wear often feel uncomfortable and out of place.
+They end up taking on an observer role, not wanting to expose themselves.
 But as an observer, you experience nothing.

-Your target group is kinksters.
-But what advice would you give to newcomers who want to attend their first fetish event?
+Your target group is Kinksters.
+But what advice would you give to newbies who want to attend their first fetish event?

 Christian: Don’t spend tons of money on an outfit, but be creative first.
 There are countless possibilities.
 I would also recommend going to a larger event where there are simply more people and a certain anonymity.
 It’s simply easier to be one among many.